Could A.I. Solve The Human Resources Crisis In Healthcare?

 Smart algorithms could assist medical professionals in designing treatment plans and finding the best-suited methods for every patient.
 They can take over repetitive, monotonous tasks, so physicians and nurses can concentrate on their actual jobs instead of, e.g. fighting the tread-wheel of bureaucracy.
 In the future, as in the brilliant movie, Her, cognitive assistants could prioritize e-mails in doctors’ inboxes or keep them up-to-date with the help of finding the latest and most relevant scientific studies in seconds.
 Moreover, its transformative power makes it as essential as the stethoscope, the symbol of modern medicine, which appeared in the 19th century.

 By all means, we need to emphasize that practicing medicine is not a linear process.
-Every single element and parameter cannot be translated into a programming language – but there are areas where ANI could definitely improve patient outcomes and ease the burden on medical staff.
+Not every single element and parameter can be translated into a programming language – but there are areas where ANI could definitely improve patient outcomes and ease the burden on medical staff.

 On the other hand, many technical and ethical questions pop up.
 What elements of physicians’ repetitive tasks, such as note taking or administrative duties could AI ease, and which ones such as diagnosis, treatment or monitoring could it facilitate?
 Who is responsible if an AI-assisted medical decision causes harm to a patient?
 Most doctors use online tools to help with research.
 Is there really a difference when it comes to using AI?
 Should AI be handled as another tool, such as a stethoscope or as an individual entity?

 On the patients’ side, will they stick to the human touch when shortages simply do not give them a chance to meet a physician in person for every medical issue?
 What if AI algorithms can mimic empathy either through an app or a chatbot?
 It’s not yet known whether they will accept the use of AI in decision-making and learn its use in their care.